jezzarax/arm_book_exercises/readme.md

 Also, the book is awesome, goes into subtle details of linear methods making them much more powerful and interpretable.
 Makes a lot of modern ML less magical :)

+I was doing it with jupyterlab.
+Some charts, formulae and layouts might be broken in github viewer or normal jupyter.